dylan-lang/opendylan/documentation/library-reference/source/system/file-system.rst

    :signature: temp-directory () => *temp-directory*

-   :value temp-directory: An instance of :class:`<pathname>`, or false.
+   :value temp-directory: An instance of :type:`<pathname>`, or false.

    :description: